gubser/gubser.github.io/_posts/2019-01-29-bounded-async-cache.md

 # A bounded in-memory cache for async operations written in F#
 I am currently working on an optimization algorithm that gathers information from map routing services and linear solvers.
 In order to reduce latency and unnecessary computations to a minimum I decided to add a transparent in-memory cache.

-The [code is available as a Gist](https://gist.github.com/gubser/0888d947a701ad11b4b8fdccacdf1ed3) for now.
+The [code of the in-memory cache is available as a Gist](https://gist.github.com/gubser/0888d947a701ad11b4b8fdccacdf1ed3) for now.
 I plan to put it into a proper repository later.
 It's a single file with less than 200 lines of code (including comments).
 Built upon [ConcurrentDictionary](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentdictionary-2?view=netstandard-2.0), which is suitable for highly concurrent applications.

 ## Design Goals